Skip to main content

 Young woman using smart phone,Social media concept.

 It is still a pay-to-play world in Meta.
-Starting in 2015, Meta (formerly Facebook) started to show less organic content from businesses and organizations.
-Even if you had a large following, your organic reach would not come close to the total number of followers/likes (i.e. the amount of people who saw your post without it being boosted, or a paid ad).
-We see an average of about 1% to 10% reach on any given organic post on Meta (this is now both Facebook and Instagram).
+In 2015, Meta (formerly Facebook) began showing less organic content from businesses and organizations.
+Even if you had a large following, your organic reach would not come close to your total number of followers/likes (i.e., the number of people who saw your post without it being boosted or in a paid ad).
+We see an average reach of about 1% to 10% for any given organic post on Meta (now both Facebook and Instagram).

 Some clients think the solution is to make more content that might go viral or generate more views.
 Our primary goal is to leverage social media to help generate additional revenue for clients.
 Here are some things to consider when developing a social media strategy.